-Main study and research topics developped by the CEPN from 1976 to 2015 are :
+Main study and research topics developped by the CEPN since 1976 are :

 The decision to create the CEPN was taken under the leadership of Dr. Henri Jammet, then Director of the Department of Protection of the French Atomic Energy Commission (CEA), Georges Morlat, renowned statistician, then adviser to the Directorate General of Electricity of France (EDF), and Francis Fagnani, health economist, then Director of research at INSERM.

 The constitutive General Assembly was held on October 22, 1976 and the announcement of the creation of the Association published officially on December 11 of that year.
 EDF and the CEA are both founding members of CEPN.

 The first President of CEPN was Professor Maurice Tubiana and the first Director of the Research Group was Francis Fagnani.

 In July 1979, the INSERM research group on risk assessment and preventive actions (FRA 50) is attached to CEPN.
 The group will become a few years later a full Research Unit (U-240) and continue with CEPN until 1989.

 The Scientific Council of CEPN is established in 1985, succeeding to a Scientific Committee installed in 1976 and chaired by Georges Morlat from 1977 to 1985.